Two example projects for USBHub2x4 With National Instruments

 We've recently been getting questions regarding the use of the Acroname USBHub2x4 from within National Instruments TestStand test management software.
-So we put together two example projects which wraps the BrainStem2 library and provides the critical interfaces you need to do basic things with the USBHub2x4, like enabling and disabling a downstream port.
+So we put together two example projects which wraps the BrainStem2 library and provides the critical interfaces you need to do basic things like enabling and disabling a downstream port.

 From NI: What is TestStand?